Knowing how to find the testing date on your compressed gas cylinder is key.

 Don’t let that worry you.

 The first stamp says 12 – 91.
 This means the first test on this Argon gas tank was December 1991.
-And this will be the year the gas cylinder was made.
+The first year of this gas cylinder.

 The gas bottle test date has a plus and a star after the 12 – 91 date.